 - Spring and autumn often offer the best visibility conditions

-- Winter can offer crystal-clear views on clear days, but the risk of fog is higher
+- Winter can offer crystal clear views on clear days, but the risk of fog is higher.

-The Shard offers a “visibility guarantee”: if weather conditions prevent you from seeing at least 3 of the 5 main landmarks, you will receive a free ticket to return on another day.
+The Shard offers a “visibility guarantee”: if the weather conditions prevent you from seeing at least 3 out of the 5 main landmarks, you’ll receive a free ticket to return on another day.

-How to get to The Shard
+How to get to the Shard

 By Underground